liesnikov/extensible-elaborator/paper/main.md

 The datatype of constraints is open, which means the user can write a plugin to extend it.
 However, we offer a few constraints out of the box to be able to type-check the base language.

-For the base language, it suffices to have the following.
+For the base language, it suffices to have the following:

 * A constraint that enforces equality of two terms of a given type
   ``` haskell